EPSO Situational Strengths Test

 - Disagreements between work colleagues

-Different types of situational judgement tests
+Different types of logical tests

 Most questions in most situational judgement tests follow a standard format displaying a passage of text, the question and answer options on screen.
 These can be arranged differently, but each test will stick to the same layout throughout.
 The question text may contain extra information which adds to what's given in the sequence of images, this might also be necessary to answer the question correctly.
 You might have to guess which answer option is the next in the sequence, or which options represents a missing step in the sequence.
 Lastly, the answer options are almost always multiple choice.
 Multiple choice answers can vary, however.
 You may have 2 options to pick from, 4, maybe 5, and these will have to be ranked too.
 The more answer options to pick from, the slimmer the chances are that you can obtain the correct answer by guessing.